14 Books That Are New Family Traditions In The Making

 Start some new family reading traditions with the next generation of kid-lit classics you might not have heard of yet.

-Sean Kelly · about 1 month ago
+Sean Kelly · 3 months ago

 Thanks for checking out our product recommendations!
 Just a heads-up, Camp may make some money if you shop from any of the external links on this page.
 Pricing and availability may have changed since this page was published.

 Some children's books are just classics, like Goodnight Moon, Madeline, and The Very Hungry Caterpillar.
 Families have been reading them for generations, and for good reason!
 They're beautiful to look at, they pull you into an imaginative world, and they inspire wonderful family reading traditions.

 But if you're ready to update the old bookshelf and create some new family reading traditions, here are some books that are well on their way to becoming modern classics.

 This Is America showcases iconic destinations across the country, from New York City to San Francisco.
 The book is sure to become one that the whole family can read together, marveling at the illustrations and cool facts.
 Not to mention, it’s a great reference for planning your next family vacation!

 It’s completely normal to feel like an outsider, especially when you’re doing something new or unknown.
 The Day You Begin follows Angelina as she starts her school year unsure of what her classmates will be like.
 It’s a great conversation starter for families, and is the kind of story that makes everyone feel a little less alone and a little more comfortable in their own skin.

 Here’s an absolute classic from the greats at Sesame Street, which is certain to become a family favorite.
 We're Different, We're the Same explores the simple fact that while we’re all different on the outside and inside, we share many things in common that bring us all together as humans.
 With great illustrations and a powerful message, you can’t go wrong.